If you use the Thunderbolt ports on your Mac, Windows PC or Linux box, be very careful about what you plug into them.

 At the Network and Distributed System Security Symposium in San Diego yesterday (Feb.
 26), academic researchers revealed a wide-ranging, deep-rooted set of vulnerabilities that lets malicious devices get full control of machines via their Thunderbolt ports.

 Dubbed "Thunderclap," the flaws let attackers steal sensitive data such as passwords, encryption keys or financial information, or run malicious code on the system.
-Antivirus software and other traditional protections won't help.
+The best Mac antivirus software and other traditional protections won't help.

 "All Apple laptops and desktops produced since 2011 are vulnerable, with the exception of the 12-inch MacBook," the researchers write in a FAQ explaining the flaws.
 "Many laptops, and some desktops, designed to run Windows or Linux produced since 2016 are also affected."